-Option 3 REJE Description of option Remove all existing IFPs for which the BCN DVOR is materially important.
+Option 3 REJECT Description of option Remove all existing IFPs for which the BCN DVOR is materially important.
 Design Principle 1: Maintain or enhance the current level of safety NOT MET Summary of qualitative assessment The removal of these procedures would create a gap in the network.
 This would require all aircraft currently using the existing IFPs to be channelled into other, potentially busy flows/ sectors, which could greatly increase controller workload in those areas.
 This could create significant safety issues from such substantial changes.
 Therefore, this Design Principle would not be satisfied.
-Design Principle 2: No change to flight behaviours NOT MET Summary of qualitative assessment Aircraft would not be able to use the current procedures, causing a significant ch this Design Principle would not be satisfied. ange in flight beha viours to work a round this.
-Therefore, Design Principle 3: PBN specification NOT MET Summary of qualitative assessment - Procedures are not individually evaluated for potential application of this DP.
-The Design Option and this Design Principle would not be satisfied. refore, no RNAV re plications would take place under this Design Principle 4: Remove DVOR dependencies MET Summary of qualitative assessment All en-route procedures with a dependency on ground-based NavAids would be re satisfying this Design Principle. emoved; thus, remo oving all depende encies and therefore Design Principle 5: Airspace optimisation NOT MET Summary of qualitative assessment Procedures are not individually evaluated for potential application of this DP.
-The would take place under this Design Option and this Design Principle would not be d changes to op timise the airspace
+Design Principle 2: No change to flight behaviours NOT MET Summary of qualitative assessment Aircraft would not be able to use the current procedures, causing a significant change in flight behaviours to work around this.
+Therefore, this Design Principle would not be satisfied.
+Design Principle 3: PBN specification NOT MET Summary of qualitative assessment Procedures are not individually evaluated for potential application of this DP.
+Therefore, no RNAV replications would take place under this Design Option and this Design Principle would not be satisfied.
+Design Principle 4: Remove DVOR dependencies MET Summary of qualitative assessment All en-route procedures with a dependency on ground-based NavAids would be removed; thus, removing all dependencies and therefore satisfying this Design Principle.
+Design Principle 5: Airspace optimisation NOT MET Summary of qualitative assessment Procedures are not individually evaluated for potential application of this DP.
+Therefore, no proposed changes to optimise the airspace would take place under this Design Option and this Design Principle would not be satisfied.